nisabmohd/Aria-Docs/README.md

 ## Docs Stater Template

+(
+This open-source project invites you to fork it and integrate it into your own projects, making documentation creation a breeze.)

 The "docs-starter-template" is a documentation starter kit that combines stunning design with powerful functionality, making it the perfect choice for creating polished and feature-rich project documentation.
 Key features include:

 - **Stunning Shadcn UI**: Impress your users with a visually appealing and modern design.
 - **Table of Contents**: Effortlessly navigate through your documentation with a built-in table of contents.

 - **Syntax Highlighting**: Enhance code clarity and readability with syntax highlighting.
 - **Line Highlighting**: Emphasize important code sections with line highlighting.
 - **Code File Names**: Display code file names seamlessly within your documentation.